snaqvi1990/naqvilab/index.md

 ---
 ---

-# Quantitative principles of gene regulation in development and disease
+# Analog genomics
 {:.center}
+The Naqvi lab seeks to discover quantitative principles of gene expression control during development and understand how such control mechanisms result in "tipping points" in disease.

 {%
   include section.html